-The famous tax-collector turned apostle may have had his own name-change after encountering Jesus Christ.
+The famous tax-collector, Matthew, turned apostle may have had his own name-change after encountering Jesus Christ.

 Another character in the Bible whom many scholars believe received a name change was Matthew the apostle.
 In the Gospel of Matthew the tax-collector who is called by Jesus Christ to become an apostle is named “Matthew” (Matthew 9:9).